Alliance-Software/vitasite-docs/docs/page.md

 * **Width:** Sets the item to a specific width to achieve a 'column' effect.
 See note below.
 * **Move To:** Allows reordering of items on a page within a specific content zone.
 Set the number of the content item you want to move the existing one to.
 All other content items on the page shift downward.
-* **Add Item:** Add additional items to this page.
+* **Add Item:** Adds additional items to this page.
 Brings up the 'Add Item' dialog box.
-* **Remove Item:** This button removes this item from the page.
+* **Remove Item:** Removes this item from the page.
 However, it does not delete the item from the system.
 The item can still be used on other pages.
-* **Edit Item:** This button (which may not be available for every item type) opens the editor for that specific item type.
+* **Edit Item:** Opens the editor for that specific item type (may not be available for every item type).
-* **Info:** This button identifies the item by Group, Item Name, and Item Key.
+* **Info:** Identifies the item by Group, Item Name, and Item Key.
 This information may be helpful to your site administrator in the case you get stuck.

 !!! note
     The **Width** button allows you to add 'column' effects for your content.
 By default, all content items placed on a page will take up the 'full-width' of the content area.
 Your VitaSite installation may have one or more options under this menu.
 The CMS will automatically determine the width and number of items of each row, using the widths you assign to each item.
-For instance placing two content items with their width set to one-half (1/2) will result in a two-column effect.
+For instance, placing two content items with their width set to one-half (1/2) will result in a two-column effect.
 Any items that overflow the row will automatically drop under items in the current row.
-Be careful not to leave a row with an empty space or to make items too small where they might be usable to your users (e.g. Email Forms or Event Registrations).
+Be careful not to leave a row with an empty space, or to make items too small where they might be unusable to your users (e.g. Email Forms or Event Registrations).

 It is important to remember that changes you make using these buttons are not saved until you click **Save** or at the top of the window, with the exception of changes made with the **Edit Item** button.
 This allows you to experiment with various items, without committing to those experiments until you are satisfied with the appearance of the page.

 ### The Page Insertion Wizard
 The page insertion wizard allows you to quickly locate an item that you want to insert on the page.
-At each step of the wizard you make a choice which narrows the options you see in the next step, leading to the last step of inserting a specific item onto the page.
+Each step of the wizard allows you to make a choice which narrows the options you see in the next step, leading to the last step of inserting a specific item onto the page.
 In this Users Guide, we will cover the page insertion wizard options that are common among all VitaSite installations.
 If your installation includes a plug-in, you may see additional options in the page insertion wizard.

 In this example, we’ll follow the specific options for inserting a content item on this page.
 These are the same steps you will follow to insert other item types on the page, with the exception of the “filter” type.
 [Filters](#filters) work differently than the other item types, [and will be dealt with separately](#filters).

 From the edit window for a page, you can click on an 'Add Item' button (either directly on a page or within an existing content item) to launch the page insertion wizard.
 This will open a new dialog window, with the first set of options.

-1. **Step 1:** Choose the item type.
+**Step 1:** Choose the item type.
 There are several different types of items you can choose to insert.
 Each type is explained in the section of this guide devoted to the tools for that item.
 In most cases, you will be inserting a content item.
 For practice, choose **Content Item** from the list.
 The dialog will automatically go to the next page.

-1. **Step 2:** Start typing the name of the item in the field at the top.
+**Step 2:** Start typing the name of the item in the field at the top.
 The CMS will search through all items within that tool and retrieve the ones based upon your text.
 You may know this as an autocomplete or type-ahead function.
 Select the entry and then choose **Add Item**.

 !!!note
     Choose the site.
 If you are working in a single-site environment, you will not see this option.
 In multiple site environments, this option allows you to choose content from a different site.
 The selection defaults to the site you are working on, the option you will choose most often.
 If you do select a different site, the dialog will refresh and the items from that tool will appear in the dialog box from Step 2.